zw199502/starter-hugo-academic/content/publication/PATENT1/index.md

 publication: In *Chinese Patent*
 publication_short: In *Chinese Patent*

 abstract: Mechanical and electronic design for a modular snake robot with 3D motion ability.
-Application number, 201910083530.X.
-Application date, 2019.03.28.
+Patent No. CN109676598B, 2022.03.01.

 tags: []